Norfolk and Western Class A: Background

+Introduction and construction

+By the mid-1930s, N&W decided to make plans to design a new heavy Mallet type locomotive needed to eliminate the double-heading of passenger trains and pulling timed freight trains.
 Upon delivery on the class starting in 1936, starting with 1200 and 1201, they were tested and proved successful.
 The railroad was satisfied with the class and bought eight more the following year.
 During testing, N&W officials were very impressed with their performance, as they were capable of pulling 4,800 tons at 25 mph on a 0.5% grade and 7,500 tons at 64 mph on level track.
 During World War II, the railroad built 25 more "A"s between 1943 and 1944 and finally eight more between 1949 and 1950.
 They were some of the last mainline steam locomotives to be put into service.

 The locomotives had a cast-steel frame and Timken roller bearings on nearly every surface.
-The last five had McGill MultiRol roller bearings in the side and main rods, making them the only articulateds to take such friction-reducing measures.
+The last five had McGill MultiRol roller bearings in the side and main rods, making them the only articulated locomotives to take such friction-reducing measures.
 They were assigned to freight service and have pulled slower heavy freight trains as well as fast time freight.
 They were rated at 13,000 tons of drag freight between Williamson, West Virginia and Portsmouth, Ohio, and could reach speeds up to 42 mph pulling such a load.
 Between Portsmouth and Columbus, Ohio, they were rated at 5,200 tons of fast freight and could reach 65 mph.
 On passenger runs, they could reach 70 mph.
 Over the Kenova District, the railroad increased the "A"'s slow freight tonnage ratings from 13,000 to 14,500 tons.
 To reduce the amount of stops for water, they ran with auxiliary tenders with capacities of up to 20,800 gallons of water.
 This also increased gross ton-miles per train hour (GTM) 31% on the 112-mile Kenova District between Williamson and Portsmouth, Ohio.

 In 1952, the N&W tested one of the "A"s and Y6b-class locomotives against a four-unit Electro-Motive Division (at that time, of General Motors) F7 diesel set.
 The tests indicated that fuel costs and similar items were roughly the same, and the test was considered a tie.
 However, diesels eventually won out for lower maintenance and other operational costs.
 As successful as the class was, diesels eventually replaced them.
 Retirement started in 1958 and by 1959, all of the "A"s had been retired.